simonneutert/pizza-pi-clojurescript-reframe/README.md

 # clojurescript-pizzapi

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application designed to ... well, calculate the price of pizza per square meter.
+I know, this might not be a problem many people have 😅 but it was a nice little excercise.

 ## Getting Started